 Avoid people who are sick with respiratory symptoms.

 With the safety of all employees and personnel at a worksite as a top priority, if at any time and for any reason you feel unsafe or have concerns with your work environment, please reach out to me or your local branch via call or email, and inform us of your concerns.
 My direct office line is – 813 513-0835 and email: firstname.lastname@example.org

-who report to work ill will be sent home in accordance with these health guidelines.
+We do provide paid sick leave, as outlined in your employee handbook to assist employees who are unable to work due to illness.
+Employees who report to work ill will be sent home in accordance with these health guidelines.

 For more information please review the following web pages.